Keyboard shortcuts

 }

 You can add Plugins to duat by calling the plug function.
-By default, the Treesitter and MatchPairs plugins are added, providing syntax highlighting, automatic indentation, and matching parenthesis highlighting.
+By default, the Treesitter MatchPairs plugins are added, providing syntax highlighting, automatic indentation, and matching parenthesis highlighting.
+There is also the DuatMode plugin, which provides the default control scheme for duat, heavily inspired by Kakoune.